elharchaoui/fine-tune_LLM/README.md

-# Fin-Tune LLM to downstream task using Unsloth & TRL from HF
+# Fine-Tune LLM to downstream task using Unsloth & TRL from HF

 To run this, press "*Runtime*" and press "*Run all*" on a **free** Tesla T4 Google Colab instance!